lsfullstack/Tome-Nota/README.md

 >
 >```json
 > {
->   "message": "Only name, email, password and isAdm can be sent"
+>   "message": "Only name, email, password and isAdm can be send"
 > }
 >```
 >---